-Since CC interception is not required, the LMISF does not notify the LPCF with the GTP Tunnel ID of the IMS Signalling Bearer associated with the intercepted IMS session.
+Since CC interception is not required, the LMISF does not notify the S-GW/BBIFF with the IMS Signalling Bearer information associated with the intercepted IMS session.

 S-GW/BBIFF does not deliver the media packets flowing through the GTP tunnel of Media Bearer to the LMISF.
 As a matter of fact, the S-GW/BBIFF does not know that the call involves a target.